AbelAguilarF/MeasuredBootNVRAM/README.md

 sudo systemctl start nvmboot.service
 ```

-#Testing
+## Testing
 First we reboot the system without changing any critical boot files.
 If we read the log file created, we have to see the secret.
 ```
-sudo cat /var/log/mlog/mlog_%d-%m-%Y
+sudo cat /var/log/mlog/mlog_ACTUALDATE
 ```

-Next, we are going to test what would happen if the PCRs
-were not equal to the PCRs of the policy.
+Next, we are going to test what would happen if the PCRs were not equal to the PCRs of the policy.
 We modify the critical /boot/config.txt file either by removing or adding something.
 Then we reboot the system and read the log file.
 ```
 sudo nano /boot/config.txt
 sudo reboot
 ```

-If everything is correct, the log
-file will be empty, that means some critical file has been modified.
+If everything is correct, the log file will be empty, that means some critical file has been modified.

 ## Things to keep in mind
+- If we prefer, we can use the sha256 bank, which is more secure than sha1, although for a measured boot it does not usually have much importance.

+* This simple measured boot is based on the idea of [Ian Oliver](https://github.com/tpm2dev/tpm.dev.tutorials/tree/master/Boot-with-TPM)  who said: "As long as you write something to the TPM during boot, you'll get a Measured Boot".
+That's what we've intended with this.